termie/farmboy/README.rst

 of separate servers and services that all need to be managed in unison to test changes.

-Farm Boy suggests starting with a pretty standard-looking setup of having an HAProxy server that backends to multiple Nginx servers that in turn backend to your app servers that backend to a single database [TODO].
+FarmBoy suggests starting with a pretty standard-looking setup of having an HAProxy server that backends to multiple Nginx servers that in turn backend to your app servers that backend to a single database [TODO].
 This forces you to consider (and allows you to check) the implications of multiple app servers, concurrency, caching and failover.

-Additionally, for rapid development, Farm Boy knows how to configure your app servers to run your app, and how to push new copies of your app to those servers to test your new code.
+Additionally, for rapid development, FarmBoy knows how to configure your app servers to run your app, and how to push new copies of your app to those servers to test your new code.
 At the moment that involves Gunicorn with a WSGI app [TODO] or Django, or Tomcat with tomcat apps [TODO].